fuzfafu/KML-Circle-Generator/README.md

 - **"command not found: python3"** — try `python` instead, or reinstall Python and check "Add to PATH" was ticked during setup.
+- If you don't have Python installed, when you run `python` it may pronpt you to download it from the MS store as an easy option.
 - **"Couldn't find [file]"** — make sure you typed the correct file name and that the CSV is in the same folder you're running the command from.
 - **"CSV must contain 'latitude' and 'longitude' columns"** — check your